argonautproject/clinicalnotes/source/pages/guidance.md

 * [Procedures Note (28570-0)]
 * [Progress Note (11506-3)]

+and SHOULD support the DiagnosticReport categories:

+* Cardiology (LP29684-5)
+* Radiology (LP29708-2)
+* Pathology (LP7839-6)

 The Argonaut project team developed this initial list after surveying the participants in Argonaut and the US Veterans Administration (VA).
 They represent the *minimum* set a system must support to claim conformance to this guide.
 In addition, systems are encouraged to support other common notes types such as:

-*TODO - link these to LOINC too*
-* Imaging
-* Pathology narrative
-* Cardiology Reports
 * Referral Note
 * Surgical Operation Note
 * Nurse Note

+The full list of note (document) types is available in the [Document Types] value set.

 ### FHIR Resources to Exchange Clinical Notes